Even to hard-core believers, sometimes God doesn’t make sense.

 “Because I wasn’t born in February!
 I was born in November.”

-“Would you rather be called November, then?” she smiled.
+“Would you rather be called November, then?” the principal smiled.

 “Yes,” she said.
 “But Febe is okay.”